 Symptoms Of Cannabis Light Stress And Light Burn

-The following are symptoms of cannabis light stress:
+The following are symptoms of cannabis light stress and light burn:

 - Bleaching of buds